 Following the Laguna Beach incident, Tesla released a statement saying: “When using Autopilot, drivers are continuously reminded of their responsibility to keep their hands on the wheel and maintain control of the vehicle at all times.”

 The statement included that Tesla “has always been clear that Autopilot doesn’t make the car impervious to all accidents, and before a driver can use Autopilot, they must accept a dialogue box states that ‘Autopilot is designed for use on highways that have a center divider and clear lane markings’.”

 Tesla currently faces four active investigations by the National Transportation Safety Board.

 One investigation targets a post-crash fire and the other three focus on the vehicle’s Autopilot function.

 Earlier this month, a high-speed crash involving a Tesla Model S in Fort Lauderdale resulted in a fire: killing two local high school seniors.
 According to witnesses, they could see the two students moving inside the vehicle while it burned.
 Tesla says autopilot was not on immediately preceding the accident.

 Houston Automotive Defects Attorneys

-The Automobile Product Liability Lawyers at Ramsey Law Group handle vehicle defect cases throughout Texas and other states, recovering millions of dollars for our clients.
+The Texas vehicle defect lawyers at Ramsey Law Group handle vehicle defect cases throughout Texas and other states, recovering millions of dollars for our clients.
 We have successfully pursued hundreds of cases involving defects and failures against most vehicle and tire manufacturers for automobile and automobile component parts.
 These cases have included tire failures, rollovers, airbags, seatbelts, and vehicle fires.
 If you or someone you know has been injured in a vehicle as a result of a defect, contact us today for a free consultation.